NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 # Add/Modify a Taxonomy

 **Note.
 Defining a taxonomy uses the first seven panels.
 There are an additional four panels used for defining additional uses of the taxonomy.
-These four panels are available to both custom taxonomies and external ones.**
+These four panels are available to both custom taxonomies and those created by other plugins or WordPress itself.**

 The main purpose of the plugin is to be able to set the very many parameters available to the user when defining a Taxonomy.